SUNY-MEC-MEIC-Lab/LiDAR-3DGS/README.md

 3. After the .ply extracted from `LiDAR-SfM Alignment` stage, use `ply_to_colmap_txt.py` to convert cloudcompare ply file into COLMAP readable txt file.
 4. Paste it into `/gaussian-splatting/your_data/sparse/0/point3D.txt` after performing `convert.py` of your original image data.
 5. Run `train_lidar.py` for training.

 ---

 ## **Additional Notes**
   - `extract_best.py`: a keyframe extractor program that we have used for our custom dataset
   - `LiDARRandomSampling.py`: program we used for comparison with randomsampling and ChromaFilter
   - Dataset used in study: https://www.eth3d.net/datasets
   - For our custom dataset, we have included in `meiclablidar` folder.
-The pre-trained mnodel for this example is in `exampleoutput` folder we provided which can be checked through the SIBR viewer
+The pre-trained model for this example is in `exampleoutput` folder we provided which can be checked through the SIBR viewer
   - LiDAR ply file + image dataset/video are required for your custom training
   - You can find our example Google Drive link in: https://drive.google.com/drive/folders/1m0OWiFNO1CpOMBa8FrSHZ8kzSDerXBo7?usp=sharing

+---

+## **How-To-Guide for Replicating LiDAR-3DGS with Our Data**
+1. In our google drive [link](https://drive.google.com/drive/folders/1m0OWiFNO1CpOMBa8FrSHZ8kzSDerXBo7?usp=sharing), download all the files.
+  - `meiclablidar` folder contains the original raw files (`images`, `LiDAR point clouds`, `ChromaFiltered` point clouds).
+  - `exampleoutput` folder contains fully trained LiDAR-3DGS .ply results which can be directly viewed with `SIBR` viewer.
+(You can use this to skip the `ChromaFilter`, `Alignment`, and `Training` processes.)
+2. Run `ChromaFilter.py` with `meiclab_raw.ply` in `/meiclidar/lidar_files` by changing `N` values.
+(These are already done in `/meiclidar/lidar_files/ChromaFilter` folder)
+3. Create `SfM Reconstruction` using COLMAP.
+(This can be found in `/meiclablidar/sparse/0/backup/meiclabsfm.ply`)
+4. Align two `ChromaFiltered LiDAR point cloud` and `SfM Reconstruction` with CloudCompare.
+(This can be found in `/meiclablidar/sparse/0/backup/meiclabmerged.ply`)
+5. Train 3DGS with this merged `meiclabmerged.ply` file.
+6. All trained dataset can be found in `exampleoutput` folder with various ChromaFiltered LiDAR point cloud versions.